UCB-Econ-148/sp24/syllabus.md

 <!-- ## Logistics 📆

-**Lecture:** Valley Life Sciences 2060 on Mondays, Wednesdays, and Fridays from 1PM-2PM
+**Lecture:** Lewis 100, TuTh 2:00 - 3:29 PM

-**Discussion Section:** See ["Associated Sections"](https://classes.berkeley.edu/content/2023-spring-econ-148-001-lec-001) for more detail.
+**Discussion Section:** See ["Associated Sections"](https://classes.berkeley.edu/content/2024-spring-econ-148-001-lec-001) for more detail.
 There is no section in the first week of class (Jan 17-20).
 For the first 3 weeks we need you to go to your assigned section time, and after that we can see if we can be more flexible with section times.

 **Office Hours:** Throughout the week, see [Ed](https://edstem.org/us/courses/34369/discussion/) for more detail.